NHRA to resume in July at Indianapolis with limited fans - WHIZ News

 The revised 2020 schedule will consist of 19 total events — two of which were completed before the season was suspended during the coronavirus pandemic.

-The season will conclude with the championship finale November 13-15 at Auto Club Raceway at Pomona.
+The season will conclude with the championship finale November 13-15 at Auto Club Raceway at Pomona in Southern California.
 The revised schedule announced Wednesday is subject to change due to COVID-19.

 Sixteen of the events on the revised schedule will be condensed to two-day competition schedules for the Mello Yello drag racing series classes due to economic and logistical factors.
 It will include one day of two-round qualifications on Saturday and final eliminations on Sunday.
 The Lucas Oil Drag Racing Series classes will begin racing on Friday.